GoogleContainerTools/container-diff/README.md

 ### Package Analysis

-Package analyzers such as pip, apt, and node inspect the packages installed within the image provided.
+Package analyzers such as pip, apt, node and php inspect the packages installed within the image provided.
 All package analyses leverage the `PackageOutput` struct, which contains the version and size for a given package instance (and a potential installation path for a specific instance of a package where multiple versions are allowed to be installed), as detailed below:
 ```go
 type PackageOutput struct {
 	Name    string